benoitc/erica/README.md

 CouchApp is a set of helpers and a [jQuery](http://jquery.com) plugin that conspire to get you up and running on [CouchDB](http://couchdb.org) quickly and correctly.
 It is maintained and designed by CouchDB committers and community-members to bring clarity and order to the freedom of CouchDB's document-based approach.

 CouchApp *is by no means the only way to use CouchDB*.
 CouchDB's technical roots make it well suited for **very large installations**.
 CouchApp concentrates instead on a more personal use case: **developing and deploying standalone applications to CouchDB instances around the web.** There are apps you can build with server-side components that you can't build with just CouchApp.
-But by the same token, there are apps you can build on CouchApp, that you can't build any other way.
+But by the same token, there are apps you can build on CouchApp alone that you can't build any other way.

 ## Begin Here